Skip to main content

 RegulatorsFCA

 Founded in 2011 and originated in Italy (now based in the UK), Moneyfarm presents itself as a “digital wealth management company”.
-As with any other Robo-Advisor, they do not promise you any irrealistic short-term gains.
+Like any other Robo-Advisor, they do not promise irrealistic short-term gains.
 Moneyfarm gives you the tools to increase your wealth through time.

 The minimum investment is £1,500, and the percentage charged in management fees will vary according to your investment amount.
 For instance, if you go for £10,000, it will charge you a total of 1.04% (management fee of 0.75%, ETF fees of 0.20%, and market spread up to 0.09%).
 If you opt for an investment amount of £30,000, it will cost you a total of 0.94% (management fee of 0.65%, ETF fees of 0.20%, and market spread up to 0.09%).
 The costs are a drawback.